fkaduk/kobodeck/README.md

 - If you enable `Sync.FavouriteCollection` in Kobodeck, the respective collection will serve as ground truth and will override changes made to your favorites e.g. via the Readeck web interface.
-- Highlights and annotations are not synced from the Kobo (`Bookmark` table in `KoboReader.sqlite`) to Readeck's annotations API
+- Highlights, notes, annotations, in-progress percentage and reading positions are not synchronized from the Kobo device to Readeck.
 - There are no options to fetch archived articles or favorites only.